Policy Press

 Analysing different types of regulation — property rights, municipal ordinances and urban planning — the authors reflect on the kinds of rules public institutions should accept in relation to private spaces, and should promote in relation to public spaces, in order to protect and support pluralism.

-“This is a novel study of the key factors determining the ability of European cities to provide the growing diversity of their inhabitants with environment for toleration and cooperation, rather than discrimination.”
+“This is a novel study of the key factors determining the ability of European cities to provide the growing diversity of their inhabitants with an environment for toleration and cooperation, rather than discrimination.”
 Aleksandar D. Slaev, Varna Free University

 “It is refreshing and instructive to see an analysis of pluralism and diversity that foregrounds the material spaces – whether public or private – in which social and political life is grounded.”
 Nicholas Blomley, Simon Fraser University